sswietoniowski/learning-devops/pluralsight/04_developing_dotnet_core_5_apps_with_docker/README.md

 - Serilog is leading the pack:
   - NLog and Log4Net are also popular.

+Log vs ILogger:

+- `ILogger` is a standard interface injected into classes that need to log (this way we can swap the implementation),
+- (Serilog) `Log` is a static class that wraps ILogger (no need to perform dependency injection but changing the implementation is more difficult).

 Tip for VSCode, we can hide "bin", "obj" and "node_modules" folders in the Explorer view.
 To do so, open the Command Palette (Ctrl+Shift+P) and type "settings" and select "Preferences: Open Settings (JSON)".
 Then add the following line:

 ```json